 When Schools and Workplaces Routinely Screen

 Checking people with no symptoms and no known exposures is called screening.
 Often used in schools or workplaces, screening is an important way to slow the spread of infection.
 Both types of tests can be used for screening, but those with quick results are the most practical.
-So, schools and workplaces generally do antigen tests.
+So, when schools and workplaces screen, they generally do antigen tests.
 They’re quick, easy to use, and less expensive.
-They’re less sensitive than molecular tests, so often need to be repeated (such as 2 to 3 times per week).
+They’re less sensitive than molecular tests, so often need to be repeated (such as 2–3 times per week).